 This type of transmission is common in semi-trucks due to their nature of high-torque diesels pulling extremely heavy loads.
 They also include an overdrive/underdrive unit and why they can have up to 16 gear shifts in one gearbox.
 This type of transmission is also common in high-powered drag cars like you see in Pro Stock, Pro Modified, Mountain Motor Pro Stock, and others.
 They can be coupled with either a slipper clutch, a converter drive, or even a standard clutch controlled by the driver’s foot.
 There are also hybrid clutches that can be a slipper that’s overridden by a foot control, again common in drag racing.

 Planetary Gear Set

-Another form of transmission internals is the planetary gear set.
+The next form of transmission internals is the planetary gear set.
 Planetary gears have three main parts.
 The first is the outer gear known as the ring gear.
 This is followed by a set of smaller gears inside it and rotate around known as planet gears.
 Finally, the planet gears orbit around a single gear in the center known as the sun gear.
 Planetary gear sets have three forward speeds, an overdrive speed and two reverse speeds.
-Even so, only two forward and one reverse speeds are usable in the automotive transmission.
+Even so, usually only two forward speeds and one reverse speed are usable in the automotive transmission.